dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/aspnet-5-like-configuration-in-regular-dotnet-applications.md

 <pre><code>var value = _configuration.Get("SomeKey");</code></pre>

 With this trick you can easily implement a &quot;cloud optimized&quot; configuration in any version of ASP.NET and follow good practice patterns no matter where you code!

+### UPDATE:

+I created a complete [example of how this might look like in an ASP.NET 4.6 MVC 5 application](https://github.com/dustinmoris/ASP.NET-4.6-Configuration-Demo) and uploaded it to GitHub.

+In this example I provide 3 configuration sources and two different ways of composing them together.
+Once via the Decorator pattern as shown in this blog post and another one using a fluent Builder pattern which is much more similar to the way it is done in ASP.NET Core.